 The great water resistance performance is down to the NanoSphere textile finish.
 A Swiss textile company called Schoeller (1) created this finish using nanotechnology.

-It makes the fabric water, oil, and dirt repellant as well as highly abrasion resistant.
+It makes the fabric water, oil, and dirt repellent as well as highly abrasion-resistant.

 The climbing-helmet compatible hoody provides excellent coverage and adds to the excellent cold-temperature performance of this jacket.